 AQ liturgical schedule

 Dartmouth College has asked that all students, both those living on and off-campus, limit the number of people at gatherings to no more than 10.
-In turn, we’ve decided to offer a Saturday Vigil Mass at 4PM outside of AQ.
+In turn, our community celebrates a Saturday Vigil Mass at 4PM.
 Students will be asked to RSVP on a first-come-first-serve basis.
 There will be a distribution of Holy Communion following from 4:45-5:45PM for those who do not wish to attend Mass but would like to receive the Sacrament.
 If it appears there is additional need, we will change the liturgical schedule accordingly.

 Mass resumed at Aquinas House in mid-June and has been celebrated each week on our front lawn.
-We will continue to host the wider Aquinas House community at the 11AM Mass throughout the fall as we have this summer.
+We will continue to host the wider Aquinas House community at the 11AM Mass throughout winterim as we have in the fall and summer.
 Additional details about the necessary changes we made can be found on our frontpage.
 In addition, please know that we will continue to use our outdoor space for as long as possible.
 We will communicate through social media and our website when we are unable to do so due to weather.
 Thank you for helping us keep our community safe!